 - Hardcover ISBN:

-Assistant Professor and the Forensic Anthropology Program Coordinator, Western Carolina University, USA
+Assistant Professor and the Forensic Anthropology Program Coordinator at Western Carolina University, NC, USA